Skip to content

 TIP

-The code block above represents a 20% jump in demand, at 2 years, which is reversed 2 months later because the demand spike is consider transitory (e.g., a special event).
+The code block above represents a 20% jump in demand, at 2 years, which is reversed 2 months later because the demand spike is consider transitory (e.g., retail sales event).

 Attributes